Anatomical feature-prioritized loss for enhanced MR to CT translation: Results

 \subsection{Lung MR to CT Synthesis}

-In the lung MR to CT synthesis task, we established the baseline using the traditional L1 loss and a perceptual loss leveraging MedicalNet's embeddings.
-We evaluated these losses against our proposed AFP loss, using various pre-trained segmentation networks: TotalSegmentator (TotalSeg), NaviAirway (Navi).
 Fig. \ref{fig:slice_lungs} presents a visual comparison of lung coronal sections from different models.
 The model using L1 loss results in blurred images, with particularly poor bone reconstruction.
 In contrast, the MedicalNet-based model produces sharper images but introduces artifacts in anatomical areas.
 Models based on AFP loss offer visually appealing results, with well-reconstructed anatomical bones and lung tissue.
-Additionally, only NaviAirway provide detailed bronchial reconstruction, as highlighted in the zoomed-in section.
+Additionally, only NaviAirway and HAL methods provide detailed bronchial reconstruction, as highlighted in the zoomed-in section.

+To handle memory constraints during training and inference, we used a patch-based strategy.
+We experimented with multiple patch sizes, including $64\times 64 \times 64$ and $128 \times 128 \times 128$, and also used nnU-Net's default adaptive windowing strategy (e.g. $128 \times 112 \times 160$ for thoracic cases).
+While larger patches provide more contextual information and generally improve reconstruction quality, the overall performance did not differ substantially from nnU-Net’s dynamic patching.
+Some visible artifacts in Fig.\ref{fig:slice_lungs} result from patch combination, especially in regions not covered by the segmentation network used for AFP supervision.
+For instance, when the AFP loss relies on the NaviAirway model, artifacts often appear outside the lung fields, as the network lacks anatomical guidance in those regions.
+However, these artifacts are purely visual and do not affect the downstream segmentation results or the quantitative metrics reported, which are detailed in the upcoming paragraph.